Nicolassaint/ece-webapp-saint-chopin/README.md

  ![artcile_creation](./Assets/article_creation.png)

-  When you are login, a new buton appears in the navbar. you can only create an article if you have an account.
-To post an article you have to upload an image, a tittle and a content.
-If there is no image there is an automatic image that is filled in the database.
+  When you are logged in, a new buton appears in the navbar. you can only create an article if you have an account.
+To post an article you can upload an image, a tittle and a content.
+If there is no image there a default image that will appear.

   The source code of this feature is in [write.js](/Blog-ECE/pages/write.js)